 It’s meant to work like this:

 Breathtaking, right?
-Savvy and smart rolled into a single package.
+Simple and smart rolled into a single package.

 Apart from the fact it doesn’t work in reality.
 I’m so, so sorry for getting your hopes up.